Help for someone being abused or neglected

 - alcohol or substance misuse

 - female genital mutilation (FGM)

-- abuse or neglect in an NHS setting such as a hospital or medical practice
+- abuse or neglect in a health setting such as a hospital or medical practice

-- hate crime – this can be experienced due to ethnicity, skin colour, religion, sexual orientation.
+- hate crime due to ethnicity, skin colour, religion, sexual orientation.

-Manchester City Council can signpost you onto services that could support you, your family or someone you care about through the challenges you face – visit www.manchester.gov.uk for more information.
+Manchester City Council can signpost you onto services that could support you, your family or someone you care about through the challenges you face – visit their website at www.manchester.gov.uk for more information.